phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 ### Reading the Scancodes

 To find out _which_ key was pressed, we need to query the keyboard controller.
-We do this by reading from the from the data port of the PS/2 controller, which is the [I/O port] with number `0x60`:
+We do this by reading from the data port of the PS/2 controller, which is the [I/O port] with number `0x60`:

 [I/O port]: ./second-edition/posts/05-integration-tests/index.md#port-i-o